sudiptob2/sudiptob2/README.md

 **Opensource Software Engineer (Aug 2024 - Present) | Internship (May - July 2024)** | _G-Research OSS_
 Project Link: https://github.com/G-Research/yunikorn-history-server

-Yunikorn History Server (YHS) is a historical log management plugin for the K8s cluster that uses **apache/yunikorn** as the scheduler.
+Unikorn History Server (UHS) is a historical log management plugin for the K8s cluster that uses **apache/yunikorn** as the scheduler.

 1. Implemented logging mechanism using `zap`
-2. Complete `Helm Chart` for YHS
+2. Complete `Helm Chart` for UHS
 3. Implemented performance test using `K6`
 4. E2E testing of the `webservice` and `event listener` modules.
 5. Also worked on ci/cd, endpoint implementations, documentation, unit tests and participated in project management and peer review.